William-Surya-Wijaya/public-trash/README.md

 # Public Trash

-**Public Trash** is a collection of experimental code, research projects, and fun coding exercises.
+**Public Trash** is a collection of experimental code, research projects, and fun coding exercises (more in my private trash >:3).
 This repository serves as a playground for testing ideas, exploring new technologies, and sharing useful snippets with the community.

 ## Table of Contents
 - [Projects](#projects)